-Skin diseases especially in Africa have received little or no attention and resources despite their magnitude and impact on both economic development and quality of life.
+Skin conditions especially in Africa have received little or no attention and resources despite their magnitude and impact on both economic development and quality of life.
 Some skin diseases often result in lifelong disabilities and deformities and sometimes even cause death examples are Scleroderma, Lupus…

 A human rights-based approach Human rights are a set of entitlements, which apply to all human beings.
 A human rights-based approach is guided by human rights standards and principles.
 It requires that health interventions support the capacity of duty bearers (primarily government authorities) to meet their obligations and of affected communities to claim their rights.